AlexSchedel/AlexSchedel-cs284a-writeups/proj3-1/index.md

 We can now compare different lighting techniques.

-Here are some images generated with global illumination
+Here are some images generated with global illumination:

 Spheres          |  Bunny
 :---------------------:|:-------------------------: